-Figure 3: Sinewave actor, showing its port parameters, and their use at the lower level of hierarchy
+Figure 13.3: Sinewave actor, showing its port parameters, and their use at the lower level of hierarchy.

-Figure 4: String parameters are indicated in the parameter editor boxes by a light blue background.
+Figure 13.4: String parameters are indicated in the parameter editor boxes by a light blue background.
 A string parameter can include references to variables in scope with \$name, where name is the name of the variable.
 In this example, the built-in constant \$PI is referenced by name in the first parameter.

-3.4 Expression Actor
+13.2.4 Expression Actor

-Expression actor is a particularly useful actor found in the math library.
-By default, it has one output and no inputs, as shown in Figure 53.5(a).
-The first step in using it is to add ports, as shown in (b) and (c), resulting in a new icon as shown in (d).
-Note: In (c) when you click on Add, you will be prompted for a Name (pick one) and a Class.
-Leave the Class entry blank and click OK.
-You then specify an expression using the port names, as shown in (e), resulting in the icon shown in (f).
+The Expression actor is a particularly useful actor found in the Math.
+By default, it has one output and no inputs, as shown in Figure 13.5(a).
+The first step in using it is to add ports, as shown in (b) and (c).
+Click on Add to add a port, and then type in a unique name for the port.
+You then specify an expression using the port names as variables, as shown in (d), resulting in the icon shown in (e).

-3.5 State Machines
+13.2.5 State Machines